MANOJ3039/K8-WebApp-Monitoring/README.md

 - Azure Infrastructure as Code (IaC) using Terraform to provision the AKS cluster.
 - Kubernetes deployment files for Prometheus and Grafana.
 - Logging and monitoring setup.
-- Instructions for deploying and accessing the application.
+- Deploying and accessing the application.

 ## Prerequisites